david-abell/simple-mern-stack/README.md

 - The MongoDb test project was outdated and did not correctly load bootstrap or any formatting.
 Ended up adding React bootstrap components as the simplest fix.
 - Rewrote and decoupled the express back end for ease of integration testing.
+- Be careful with Create React App initializing its own Git repository...

 ## Installation